andrewhouston113/Multi-Leap-Motion-Setup/README.md

 # Multi-Leap-Motion-Setup
 A sensor fusion pipeline to register and fuse the trajectories captured by multiple leap motion controllers.

-This script will prepare multi-device Leap Motion data for comparison with a gold-standard motion capture setup.

 The following steps will be performed:

 1) Sensor data will be read into the script.